Economic Growth, Cycles and Policy

 • M1 (Narrow Money): includes currency, i.e. banknotes, coins and balances that can be immediately converted into currency or used for payments.

-• M2 (Intermediate Money): includes M1 + deposits with maturity up to 2 years and deposits redeemable with notice peiriod up to 3 months.
+• M2 (Intermediate Money): includes M1 + deposits with maturity up to 2 years and deposits redeemable with notice period up to 3 months.

-• M3 (Broad money) inclues M2 + marketable instruments issued by Monetary Financial Institutions.
+• M3 (Broad money) includes M2 + marketable instruments issued by Monetary Financial Institutions.

 Monetary Aggregates